Interviews about sustainable business

 Roof space enough

 Marco Scholten is the grandson of Grandpa Scholten, the messenger of Zoetermeer.
 "After almost 100 years, we are still doing the same thing.
 We have now grown to 160 employees, with 3 locations at business park Hoornerhage.
 In 2019, we built a new building across the street, Fokkerstraat 58.
 The roof there is now full of 550 solar panels.
 On the roof of the main building there are 650, which is about half of the roof.
 So in total there are about 1200 solar panels on the roofs.
-Partly financed with the SDE subsidy."
+Partly financed by the SDE subsidy."

 Long-term investment

 The decision to put down more solar panels than was needed based on their own consumption is a conscious decision based on social responsibility and sustainable business.
-"I asked myself the question what can I do?
+"I asked myself the question, what can I do?
 I have a large roof and this can be filled with solar panels to help with the energy transition.
 The investment in 2019 paid for itself faster because of the high energy costs at the time.
 In fact, I want to fill all the roofs completely with panels, but with the drop in energy prices, the much lower feed-in fee, the ROI has become a lot longer.
 We are now more likely to invest in stationary batteries to use the energy generated in the evenings to charge our trucks."

 Tips on the process of purchasing solar panels

 "Always request 2 or 3 quotes," Scholten responds directly.
 "With me, local entrepreneurs or those from the region are always preferred.
 Put these quotes side by side and make a choice based on feeling, price and possibly experience of acquaintances.
 The price and the feeling should both be good."
 If possible, have the quotes checked by someone knowledgeable.
-Solar panels are always expressed in watt peak.
+Solar panels are always expressed in wattage peak.
 There are panels with different wattage peaks.
 This makes it very easy to calculate how many solar panels someone needs.
 "As an entrepreneur, check carefully about the roof construction and the maximum load in kg.
 Older buildings are not just suitable for solar panels."

 Looking to the future

 Over the next few years, Scholten plans to focus on building a charging plaza.
 "The charging plaza is mainly for evening and night.
 I hope for developments that will allow evening and night to use more than the maximum capacity since it will not be used by the neighbors anyway.
 That would be the only solution for Bode Scholten."
-According to Scholten, with grid congestion, it is crucial that we start properly distributing the consumption of the power generated over the 24 hours in a day so that peak times are less.
+According to Scholten, with grid congestion, it is crucial that we start properly distributing the consumption of the power generated over the 24 hours in a day so that peaks are less high.
 He expects that energy will never become more expensive because of increasing generated energy from sun and wind and that towards the future there will be a huge surplus of renewable energy available from sun and wind.
 This in turn could have a positive impact on the development of batteries to store power, and the affordability of hydrogen.

 Bouwhof: an inspiring example of sustainable entrepreneurship